Photo above: Robert M. Meyers

 An additional word about what follows: Most is a year or more old, and some is now out of date, incomplete or out of context.
-Nothing is inaccurate to my knowledge. -- Joe Cohen
+Nothing is inaccurate to my knowledge.
+Although this is the Internet, so please cross-check everything for accuracy and let's be careful out there -- Joe Cohen

 My story is Meyers fraudulently solicited my business, stole my money, trashed my land, lied, cheated and threatened me.
 Almost four years later, Meyers and his lawyer Michael Dowley of Middletown still act like ignorant thugs.
 It turned out Meyers wasn't licensed when he solicited my business and didn't follow laws and regulations regarding contracting.
 As general contractor, Meyers didn't get a required building permit before starting construction, and tried to put my house in the wrong place at least in part because of greed and incompetence.